A reduced model for the long-term effects of physical activity on type 2 diabetes

-The homogenized model reduces the simulation time by more than a factor 1000, reflecting the shift from simulating processes on a minute scale to capturing the macro-dynamics on a day scale.
-This considerable reduction paves the way for the use of the homogenized model in the field of medical decision support.
-Personalized physical activity plans, along with the uncertainty around their impact, can be evaluated based on multiple runs of the model, for example in a Bayesian framework.
+The considerable reduction in computational effort extends the applicability of the reduced model to the field of medical decision support.
+Personalized physical activity plans, along with the uncertainty around their impact, can be evaluated efficiently, for example in a Bayesian framework.
+This model has been integrated into a causal learning framework to assess the impact of hypothetical physical activity plans in slowing down or preventing progression to type 2 diabetes in at-risk individuals~\cite{lenatti_counterfactual_2025}.
+This approach provides a foundation for what-if analyses and supports personalized decision-making in clinical settings.

-Moving forward, we are focusing on integrating the homogenized model into a causal learning framework.
-This will allow us to assess the effectiveness of hypothetical physical activity plans in slowing down or even preventing progression to type 2 diabetes in simulated at-risk individuals.
-However, the applicability of this model extends beyond diabetes prevention.
-From a theoretical point of view, the homogenized model offers a robust formulation of a physiological process, characterized by seven state variables and a control-like structure that introduces stiffness.
-We believe this model can be a valuable tool for researchers seeking to apply theoretical results to a well-studied, physiologically relevant system of ordinary differential equations.
+On the theoretical side, we established formal existence and uniqueness results and introduced a scaled formulation that improves numerical stability.
+The reduction approach draws on concepts from homogenization theory but departs from its classical asymptotic framework, which typically examines model behavior as the timescale separation tends to infinity~\cite{sanders_averaging_2007,pavliotis_multiscale_2008}.
+In contrast, the proposed formulation assumes a fixed, physiologically meaningful separation of timescales and evaluates how accurately the reduced model reproduces the full system over a realistic five-year horizon.
+A more formal asymptotic analysis based on averaging theory and including convergence results would be a valuable direction for future work.

+As with previous formulations~\cite{de_paola_long-term_2023,de_paola_modeling_2025}, this model describes an average patient and assumes that physical activity follows a periodic pattern over long timescales.
+It does not explicitly account for factors such as age, sex, family history of type 2 diabetes, or diet.
+Furthermore, it has not been validated against longitudinal clinical data due to the scarcity of such datasets.
+The nonlinear interaction terms driving the glucose-insulin dynamics also contribute to system stiffness and increase the complexity of both analysis and numerical simulation~\cite{li_modeling_2006,shabestari_new_2018}.

+In summary, this work introduces a mathematically grounded and computationally efficient formulation of a physiologically detailed glucose regulation model.
+By leveraging homogenization principles, we achieve a reduction that enables fast, accurate long-term simulations and extends the model’s usability to personalized type 2 diabetes risk prediction.
+More broadly, this approach illustrates how mechanistic models in systems biology can benefit from mathematical reduction and analysis techniques to achieve both rigor and scalability.